productivity·

 On my personal machine I have my terminal using oh-my-zsh and Spaceship-prompt.
 My .zshrc is public here: https://github.com/ChrisTowles/dotfiles.

-And I take for granted all the useful behavior and commands that I use on my personal machine.
+I take for granted all the useful behavior and commands that I use on my personal machine.
 Autocomplete previous commands, better syntax highlighting, and more.

-When I ssh into a server I find my self grepping the history and looking for commands that I use all the time.
-On top of that the default prompt doesn't have the server name.
-So its SOOOO easy to be on the wrong server.
-Are you in production or nonprod.
+When I ssh into a server I find myself grepping the history and looking for commands that I use all the time.
+On top of that, the default prompt doesn't have the server name.
+So it's SOOOO easy to be on the wrong server.
+Are you in production or nonprod?

 After many weeks of helping out with this I decided to try and make it easier for myself.
 I've started setting up oh-my-zsh on the servers for my profiles I'm in constantly.